Five Bicycle Helmets Under $100.00!

 We recently looked at some updated stats on bike helmet usage and accidents tied to cycling and so it’s also time to look at some great affordable helmets!
 One of the barriers to bicycle helmets for many people is the price and the perception that to get the best, you have to pay a lot of money.
 Well, we’re hoping to throw that perception out of the window with a few bike helmets that caught our eye and are under $100.00.
 According to the Bicycle Helmet Safety Institute, there’s no difference in safety between an expensive helmet and a cheaper one, as long as it has the CPSC label on it.
 The main thing you are paying for is the name/brand, comfort, and extra features, but the important things are that it is safe, comfortable and ideally brightly colored.

 With all that in mind, we present the following (updated) list of bicycle helmets that won’t break the bank, but will be comfortable to wear and that means you’ll be more likely to wear it and that really is the most important thing.

-These are in no particular order, so peruse and decide for yourself what you think you’re going to want and need for your next adventure.
+The below helmets are in no particular order, so peruse and decide for yourself what you think you’re going to want and need for your next adventure.